djett41/ionic-filter-bar/README.md

     Number of milliseconds to delay filtering.
 Default value is 300ms.
 The debounce option must be set to true for this to take effect.

+  - `{number=}` `keyboardShowDelay`

+    Number of milliseconds to delay keyboard show.
+Default value is 0ms.
+The iOs animation(vertical) by default are 350ms and android(horizontal) 300ms, you may use this times for delay.

   - `{string=}` `cancelText`